Market research analysis – the most commonly used term of the decade.

 To remain successful, a business needs to have a forecast, according to which they will anticipate and react for sustainability and growth.

 In terms of staying relevant, a classic example of a marketing failure would be Nokia, a Finnish mobile manufacturing company.
-It was a global leader in cell phones, and a company transforming feature-rich phones into fashionable accessories.
+It was a global leader in cell phones and a company transforming feature-rich phones into fashionable accessories.

 Nokia’s failure as a market leader can be attributed to a combination of 3 factors:

-- Emerging alternatives: Both Apple and Google were focusing more on creating a developer community which would encourage faster adoption by the masses.
+- Emerging alternatives: Both Apple and Google were focusing more on creating a developer community that would encourage faster adoption by the masses.
 The result was the creation of an enormous amount of apps for these platforms that were easy to monetize.

 The quickest way to stay relevant is to run a tracking survey.
-To elaborate, a market tracking survey is simple, recurring survey where you can see the trend of the data segmented by time.
+To elaborate, a market tracking survey is a simple, recurring survey where you can see the trend of the data segmented by time.

-5) Double check if you have a doubt.
+5) Double-check if you have a doubt.
 Accuracy rules!

 Market research analysis helps businesses with limited resources to reduce their financial risks.